34 Best Sights in The Saronic Gulf Islands, Greece

 Souvala

-The sandy and pebbled beach of Souvala is one the nicest on the island and used to be famous for its therapeutic hot and cold springs (which dried up a while back).
-Close to the Souvala village, it offers umbrellas, sun beds, and a beach bar.
-Elsewhere along the coastline here are many other spots where you can sunbathe and swim off the rocks.
-Windsurfing is available near the hotel Irides.
-Amenities: food and drink; lifeguards; showers; water sports.
-Best for: swimming; windsurfing.
+The sandy and pebbled beach of Souvala is one the nicest on the island and was once famed for hot and cold sulfur springs, a trickle of which still reaches the sea near Loutra.
+Close to the village it offers umbrellas, sun beds, and a pair of new beach bars.
+Elsewhere along the coastline you can sunbathe and swim off the rocks.
+Stand-up paddleboarding is available near the hotel Irides.
+Amenities: food and drink; lifeguards; parking (no fee); showers; water sports.
+Best for: swimming.

 Souvala, 18010, Greece